CIS565-Fall-2018/Project6-Vulkan-Grass-Rendering/README.md

 ## README

 * A brief description of the project and the specific features you implemented.
-* At least one screenshot of your project running.
+* GIFs of your project in its different stages with the different features being added incrementally.
 * A performance analysis (described below).

 ### Performance Analysis